jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 the corresponding rows.
 See [`PositiveSemidefiniteConeTriangle`](@ref) for details.

-#### Dual for problem with quadratic functions
+#### Dual for problems with quadratic functions

-Given a program with quadratic functions:
+Given a problem with quadratic functions:
 ```math
 \begin{align*}
 & \min_{x \in \mathbb{R}^n} & \frac{1}{2}x^TQ_0x + a_0^T x + b_0